 Meeting of the minds

-came up with together was indeed a short list, because we could only agree on a handful of them.
+Let's put it this way.
+The shortlist of names that we came up with together was indeed a short list, because we could only agree on a handful of them.
 Furthermore, some of them didn't even pair up nicely.
 The silver lining was - the list got narrower.
 Much narrower.
 In fact, we were down to 2 pairs of names.
 2 'E' names and 2 'Z' names.
 Ha ha, so much for all the research done (but I still have the list, you never know, a name may shout out differently when the boys beckon for more siblings...)

 So, it boiled down to the following:

-1. Elixir - From Mediaeval Latin elixir, from Arabic الإكسير (al-’iksīr), from Ancient Greek ξήριον (medicinal powder), from ξηρός (dry), it is a liquid that is believed to cure all ills and give eternal life.
+- Elixir - From Mediaeval Latin elixir, from Arabic الإكسير (al-’iksīr), from Ancient Greek ξήριον (“‘medicinal powder’”), from ξηρός (“‘dry’”), it is a liquid that is believed to cure all ills and give eternal life.
 The Arabic term came from the works of Geber, aka Abu Musa Jabir ibn Hayyan, who was a prominent Islamic alchemist, pharmacist, philosopher, astronomer, and physicist.
 He has also been referred to as "the father of Arab chemistry" by Europeans.
 Jabir emphasised systematic experimentation, and did much to free alchemy from superstition and turn it into a science.
 It was theorised that by rearranging the qualities of one metal, based on their sulfur/mercury content, a different metal would result.
 (Burckhardt, p.
 29).
 This theory appears to have originated the search for al-iksir, the elusive elixir that would make this transformation possible - which in European alchemy became known as the philosopher's stone.

-2. Eijaz - Variant of the Arabic name E'jaaz which means Miracle, Astonishment, Inimitability, of wondrous nature.
+- Eijaz - Variant of the Arabic name E'jaaz which means Miracle, Astonishment, Inimitability, of wondrous nature.

-3. Zarif - Elegant, Witty,Nice, Graceful, Humourous.
+- Zarif - Elegant, Witty,Nice, Graceful, Humourous.
 We would have made the name a bit more 'sexy' by spelling it as 'Zerryf' or something like that...

-4. Zafir - Victorious.
+- Zafir - Victorious.
 If this was the name selected, I wanted to have it spelt as Zephyr, which is Greek for 'West Wind'.

 Post-Natal Naming

-rn, but we still were undecided as to which names to give, coz we liked both pairs very much.
+The boys were safely born, but we still were undecided as to which names to give, coz we liked both pairs very much.
 However, after a few days (and nights!) with the boys, it became quite apparent that the selection should lean towards the 'E's.
 But my DH wasn't convinced with the name 'Eijaz'.
 He felt that it was too short, and didn't complement 'Elixir' which obviously had the 'x' factor in more ways than one.
 Also, he didn't want people to think that we were naming the boy after a well-known Malaysian architect.
 Let the record show that I'm the one who loves the name 'Eijaz'.

-Form-3-MRSM-Arabic-knowledge, and figured that I could put an 'El' meaning 'the' to precede 'Eijaz', which should mean 'The Miracle' right?
+Anyway, in addressing my DH's concerns, I used my very basic Form-3-MRSM-Arabic-knowledge, and figured that I could put an 'El' meaning 'the' to precede 'Eijaz', which should mean 'The Miracle' right?
 Well, regardless, I'm convinced it is anyway, and DH thought it was more balanced now - 'Elixir' and 'Elijaz', with 'Ixir' and 'Eijaz' for short.

 So who got 'Elixir' - instantly we knew it would go to T1 (Twin 1 as labelled on their baby tag) coz he was very much the attention seeker, befitting the 'x' factor.
 And 'Elijaz' suited T2 to a T, coz he was the quite one, almost serene and wondrous-like.